Alucard: This reversal of "Dracula" is so prevalent as to count as its own trope.

 Defender II has an enemy called the Yllabian Space Guppy.
 Yllab is Bally backwards.

-In the game Shrek 2, Donkey makes the observation that ogre spelled backwards is ergo.
+In the console versions of the Shrek 2 game, Donkey makes the observation that ogre spelled backwards is ergo.
 Deep, isn't it?

 Syphon Filter: Mara Aramov's surname minus the suffix is her first name backwards.

-Rome: Total War features an Easter Egg unit called Yubtseb Elephant.
+Total War: Rome features an Easter Egg unit called Yubtseb Elephant.
 According to the unit description, their summoning involves dark rituals dedicated to G'ni'tek'ram, the God Of Shiny Things Man Does Not Need But Desires Anyway.

 One of the Daedric Princes in The Elder Scrolls games is Namira, which is Ariman backwards.